Theory of the Elementary Particles

-In other words,\,\,\emph{ 1/2 of the energy in the rest mass of the electron is made up by the oscillation energy in} e$^\pm$.
+\emph{1/2 of the energy in the rest mass of a free}\\ \emph{electron is made up by the oscillation energy in e$^\pm$}.

 This equation corresponds to Eq.(34) for the oscillation energy in the $\pi^\pm$\,me-sons.
 The other half of the energy in e$^\pm$ is in the energy of the sum of the neutrino masses, Eq.(77).

-In Eq.(83) we have determined the value of the oscillation energy in e$^\pm$ from the product of the very accurately known fine structure constant and the very accurately known rest mass of the $\pi^\pm$\,mesons which establishes a firm value of the oscillation energy of e$^\pm$.
-We can confirm Eq.(83) without using E$_\nu(\pi^\pm)$ with the formula for the oscillation energy in the form of Eq.(88) with N/2 = 1.427$\cdot10^9$, e = 4.803$\cdot10^{-10}$\,esu, $\emph{a}$ = 1$\cdot10^{-16}$\,cm, f(T) = 1/1.305$\cdot10^{13}$ and, with the integral being $\pi^2$, we obtain E$_\nu$(e$^\pm$) = 0.968\,m(e$^\pm$)c$^2$/2.
+In Eq.(83) we have determined the value of the oscillation energy in e$^\pm$ from the product of the very accurately known fine structure constant and the very accurately known rest mass of the $\pi^\pm$\,mesons.
+This establishes a firm value of the oscillation energy of e$^\pm$.
+We can confirm Eq.(83) without using E$_\nu(\pi^\pm)$ with the formula for the oscillation energy in the form of Eq.(88) with N/2 = 1.427$\cdot10^{\,9}$, e = 4.803$\cdot10^{-10}$\,esu, $\emph{a}$ = 1$\cdot10^{-16}$\,cm, f(T) = 1.305$\cdot10^{13}$, and with the integral being $\pi^2$, we obtain E$_\nu$(e$^\pm$) = 0.968\,m(e$^\pm$)c$^2$/2.
 This calculation involves more parameters than in Eq.(83) and is consequently less accurate than Eq.(83).